SteveCaruso/grid/classes/intro-to-grid.md

 - **A.** **<u>Course Learning Outcomes:</u>**

     **At the completion of the course, students will be able to:**
-    1. Explain the fundamental concepts and principles of PROGRAM.
+    1. Explain the fundamental concepts and principles of GRID.
     1. Identify key roles, tools, and workflows used in the industry.
-    1. Discuss current trends, challenges, and future directions in PROGRAM.
+    1. Discuss current trends, challenges, and future directions in GRID.
     1. Analyze ethical considerations and responsibilities within the field.
     1. Develop an academic and career plan with faculty guidance.